Is there such a thing as an enterprise or corporate culture? An organizational culture? A digital culture? A collaborative culture?

 Because, and let’s ignore the saying that culture eats strategy for breakfast, an unadapted corporate culture holds many organizations back and even stands in the way of digital transformation as Altimeter found (image below) and you can read in our interview with Charlene Li.

 However, note that as opposed to Altimeter we look at digital transformation from the enterprise-wide and holistic perspective.
 For us, digital transformation is also about more than marketing so take the top challenges facing digital transformation below with a grain of salt.
 The second challenge (thinking beyond a campaign mentaility) for instance is one that is oriented on customer-facing aspects and even marketing (more about digital marketing transformation here) and customer experience optimization (more on CX and transformation here).
-However, digital transformation stretches beyond that as you can read in our primer.
+However, digital transformation stretches beyond that.

 Culture is never the beginning but a partial means to a (long-term) end